tools.htm

 BROWN & SHARPE BENCH MICROMETER Designed to be screwed to bench.
 0 to 1/2" capacity.
 Accurate to .0001". $60.

 7.5" 6-JAW BUCK CHUCK.
 Tru-adjust.
 With inside and outside jaws.
 Note the special feature of the inside jaws that allows you to hold a dime or even a smaller item.
 Without backing plate.
 With chuck key.
-See directly below for 2 backing plates available for this chuck.
-Great chuck in great condition. $800.
+This chuck was $OLD.
+I leave this listing up because it relates to the below listed backing plate that it came in with.

 LUFKIN INSIDE MICROMETER and BLADE SETTING DEVICE FOR PARKS THICKNESS PLANER.
 You will encounter situations where you need an inside micrometer such as this situation where I had to measure down inside this recessed lensboard.
 Also included is this jig I made for checking the height of blades on my Parks thickness planer--utilizing the micrometer head.
 This jig may be recut to fit the diameter of your thickness planer cutterhead if necessary. $200.